AdobeDocs/events.en/help/perfect-blend/2025/rtcdp-target.md

 jira: KT-19277
 ---

-# Real-time CDP, Target, & Friends
+# Real-Time Customer Data Platform, Target, & Friends

 Join Adobe's Senior Solutions Consultant, Joshua Kimball, as he overviews how RTCDP can help unify cross-channel data into real-time account and customer profiles that are ready for activation in Adobe Target within milliseconds.